Pallister–Hall syndrome: Presentation

 The main characteristics of the syndrome are extra fingers and/or toes (polydactyly), with the skin between some fingers or toes potentially fused or "webbed" (cutaneous syndactyly), and a benign mass or lesion in the brain called a hypothalamic hamartoma.
 This benign tumor may not cause any medical problems; however, some hypothalamic hamartomas lead to seizures or hormone abnormalities.
 Other features of Pallister–Hall syndrome include a split opening of the airway called bifid epiglottis, laryngeal cleft, blockage of the anal opening (imperforate anus), and kidney abnormalities.
 Signs and symptoms of this disorder vary from mild to severe.

 Seizures

-The most common type of seizure from this disorder of that occur is known as gelastic epilepsy or "laughing" seizures.
+The most common type of seizure to occur from this disorder is known as gelastic epilepsy or "laughing" seizures.
 Seizures may begin at any age but usually before three or four years of age.
 The seizures usually start with laughter described as being "hollow" or "empty" and unpleasant.
 The laughter occurs suddenly for no obvious reason and is often out of place.
 Other traditional seizure types such as tonic-clonic and absence seizures may also develop due to temporal lobe epilepsy.
 People with Pallister-Hall may experience less severe seizures than people with a hypothalamic hamartoma only.